rayhanul/COMS-579/README.md

 - For Demo, visit: https://youtu.be/uUzWpKJequ0

 For example, when I ask "what is fuzzing? it answer: Fuzzing usually refers to automated test input generation for exposing potential software bugs or security vulnerabilities.
 It is a technique used to identify vulnerabilities in software by providing random or invalid data as input to the system.

+## Deloyed in hugging face.
+Here is the link:

+Click the url to the browser to see the application live: https://kabir0229-coms-579-space.hf.space